leviroth/bernard/README.md

 ### Automod update ###

-Adds the author's username to a list the AutoModerator configuration.
+Adds the author's username and/or post's domain to a list in the AutoModerator configuration.
 This requires that the list include a placeholder name.
 I put exclamation marks in my placeholders to ensure that they can't match a valid username.

 *Example uses*: Automatically report a problem user's comments for review;
-automatically flair posts by bots or other specific-purpose accounts.
+automatically flair posts by bots or other specific-purpose accounts;
+automatically remove spam domains.

 ### Ban authors ###